sachdev27/hotel-checkin/rioo/ReadMe1.txt

 9. If Guest Card made by the interface cannot open the lock, the problem can be found out by comparing with Guest Cards made by the door lock management software.
 When comparing, please pay attention to the difference of lock number and checkin time.

-10.Card making records save in the ¡°cardRecord.ini¡±.
+10.Card making records save in the ï¿½ï¿½cardRecord.iniï¿½ï¿½.
 Remark=new means new card, remark=copy means copy card; openBlock=1 means open DBlock,; checkEN=1 means check the check-in time; Single=1 means one time open lock; oldCopyMode =1 means eLock use the old way to copy card.
 Records can be read by the portable tools.

-11. Lock Malfunction Prompt (read unlocking card, take it away and notice how many ¡°di¡± it sounds)
+11. Lock Malfunction Prompt (read unlocking card, take it away and notice how many ï¿½ï¿½diï¿½ï¿½ it sounds)

 1 di: wrong time
 2 di: deadbolt extends